Mimi's Organic Eats » Recipes » Cookies

 - Eggs: Be sure to use large eggs.
 Using too small eggs can result in dry biscotti, too large can result in flat biscotti.

-- Kamut Flour: I use organic Kamut flour.
+- Kamut Flour: I use Food to Live Organic Kamut flour.
 Not all Kamut flour is created equal though, just like all ingredients.
-I've tried other brands and have been disappointed in the flavor.
-So, this one here is my top pick!
+I've tried other brands and have been disappointed in the flavor, but this one I love.

 - Baking Powder: You'll need baking powder because there is no acid in this recipe.
 For more info on leavening agents, read my post the Difference Between Baking Soda and Baking Powder.